FengyangZhang/NaiveBayesian/README.md

 # NaiveBayesian
 Naive Bayesian method for a simple Android app
----
-title: NaiveBayesian
-date: 2016-05-11 21:01:30
-tags: Technology
----
 An implementation of a simple machine learning algorithm--Naive Bayesian algorithm in order to judge if a given list of string is abusive or not.
 <!-- more -->

 ## Usage: